 its strategic position at other battles, its agricultural activities and its brewing history.

-With an 1815 Pass or an admission ticket, you can immerse yourself in the history of the English hospital at the exhibition “The reverse of the medal”
+With an admission ticket, you can immerse yourself in the history of the English hospital at the exhibition “The reverse of the medal”

 – Groups of up to 25 persons are admitted to the museum.

 – Dogs are not allowed inside.